Fulfilling the Needs of our Communities

-We offer free, drop-in programs for breastfeeding support and assistance in several times a week at 3 locations.
+We offer free, drop-in virtual support programs several times a week on Zoom.
 Breastfeeding and pregnant mothers who want to learn more about breastfeeding are welcome to attend.
 Baby Cafés are facilitated by MelroseWakefield Hospital lactation consultants and counselors.

 Mothers Helping Mothers Clothing Closet

 If you are in need of a helping hand, call 781-338-7579 to make an appointment for the store which includes items, such as books, infant and children’s clothing (up to size 16), and baby essentials.